I am a researcher at Inria Bretagne in the Gallinette team, in Nantes.

 - May 2017: a note on Curry's style for Linear Call-by-Push-Value (HAL).

 - April 2017: I present a talk entitled “Duploid situations in concurrent games”, joint work with Pierre Clairambault, at the GaLoP 2017 workshop.
-(Abstract)
+(Abstract, Slides)

 - Feb 2016: I present the paper A Theory of Effects and Resources: Adjunction Models and Polarised Calculi, joint work with Marcelo Fiore and Pierre-Louis Curien, at the 43rd annual ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL 2016).